Best Heart Hospital in Mumbai, India

 Implantable Cardioverter Defibrillator (ICD)

-The Heart Centre has a team of dedicated cardiologists and cardiac surgeons offering patient-centric care to people suffering from a condition called Ventricular Tachycardia, otherwise known as a fast heartbeat, or a chaotic heartbeat.
+The Heart Institute has a team of dedicated cardiologists and cardiac surgeons offering patient-centric care to people suffering from a condition called Ventricular Tachycardia, otherwise known as a fast heartbeat, or a chaotic heartbeat.
 We use state-of-the-art facilities and treatment modalities at the centre to diagnose, treat and prevent various disorders related to abnormal heartbeats.

 What Is an Implantable Cardioverter Defibrillator (ICD)?